badjoke-lab/ai-model-scoreboard/docs/v4-snapshot-contract.md

 **Ordering**
 - Sorted ascending by model slug.
 - No duplicates.
+- Entries must not overlap with any `rankings.json[*].model` slug.

-## Breaking vs. Non-breaking changes
+## Compatibility Policy (Breaking vs. Non-breaking changes)

 **Breaking changes (not allowed without a version bump)**
 - Removing or renaming any required key.
 - Changing a required key's type.
 - Changing the `index.json` structure away from `meta`.
 - Changing the allowed `layer` values.
-- Changing ordering guarantees for `rankings.json` or `not-listed.json`.
+- Changing ordering guarantees for `rankings.json`, `models.json`, or `not-listed.json`.
+- Allowing duplicate model slugs in any of the files.
+- Removing the cross-file requirements between `rankings.json` and `models.json`.

 **Non-breaking changes (allowed)**
 - Adding optional keys to `meta`, ranking entries, or model metadata.